signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 #### Post-Install Configuration

-- The `/etc/ld.so.preload` file will be automatically updated with the path to the installed instrumentation library, i.e.
+- The `/etc/ld.so.preload` file will be automatically updated with the default path to the installed instrumentation library (`/usr/lib/splunk-instrumentation/libsplunk.so`).
-  `/usr/lib/splunk-instrumentation/libsplunk.so`.
 If necessary, custom library paths can be manually added to this file.
 - The `/usr/lib/splunk-instrumentation/instrumentation.conf` file can be
   manually configured for resource attributes and other options.
 If the `--deployment-environment VALUE` installer script option was specified,